10.5 (miniseries): Part 1

 The film begins in the Seattle, Washington, area with increasingly severe earthquake activity.
 A quake of magnitude 7.9 is measured at the Earthquake centre, where Dr. Samantha Hill takes command, displacing Dr. Jordan Fisher.
 U.S. president Paul Hollister and FEMA director Roy Nolan are informed about the situation.

-A magnitude 8.4 earthquake opens a crack which engulfs the entire Amtrak train in the east of Redding, California.
+A magnitude 8.4 earthquake opens a crack which engulfs an entire Amtrak train in the east of Redding, California.
 As a result, Governor Carla Williams, who has just seen her daughter and ex-husband off on a camping trip, agrees to help the Governor of Washington.
 Amanda Williams and her father Clark Williams arrive at a town named Browning, where everything is covered in a thick red haze.
 They discover a car with a dead family inside, and are nearly trapped in quicksand.

 Roy Nolan constructs a task force of the best geologists and seismologists, including Dr. Fisher and Dr. Hill.
 Dr. Hill mentions her Hidden Fault theory and is eventually given permission to prove it.
 She and Dr. Fisher visit a lake, where they see some animals that died from carbon monoxide poisoning and are almost poisoned themselves.

 Back at the Task Force Center, Dr. Hill predicts that the next quake will be near San Francisco, California.
 It is deemed too risky to evacuate the entirety of San Francisco, which is eventually devastated by a 9.2 magnitude earthquake.
 After that, Dr. Hill predicts the next quake will happen at the San Andreas fault, which would wipe out the West Coast in its present shape killing 50 million people on the way.
 Dr. Hill hypothesizes that they could "weld" the fault shut by letting it experience immense heat, which could only be created with nuclear bombs.